jdmarv17/tennis/README.md

 <https://jdmarv17.shinyapps.io/tennis_app/>

 ### References:

 If using any of the data in this repository please see the references below for the source and citation of data.

-Kovalchik, Stephanie (2019). `deuce`: Resources for Analysis of Professional Tennis Data. `R` package version 1.3

-Sackmann, Jeff. tennis_slam_pointbypoint, (2020), GitHub Repository, https://github.com/JeffSackmann/tennis_slam_pointbypoint
+The `wta_matches_year.csv` and `atp_matches_year.csv` files can be obtained under the Creative Commons License <https://creativecommons.org/licenses/by-nc-sa/4.0/> from

 Sackmann, Jeff. tennis_wta, (2020), GitHub Repository, https://github.com/JeffSackmann/tennis_wta

 Sackmann, Jeff. tennis_atp, (2020), GitHub Repository, https://github.com/JeffSackmann/tennis_atp

+The `year-major-matches.csv` and `year-major-points.csv` files can be obtained under the Creative Commons License https://creativecommons.org/licenses/by-nc-sa/4.0/ from

+Sackmann, Jeff. tennis_slam_pointbypoint, (2020), GitHub Repository, https://github.com/JeffSackmann/tennis_slam_pointbypoint

+And the point importance data can be obtained from the `deuce` `R` package

+Kovalchik, Stephanie (2019). `deuce`: Resources for Analysis of Professional Tennis Data. `R` package version 1.3